SUPREME LP RECORDINGS

 THE CHAMBER MUSIC SURVEY

-I have completed my initial audition of chamber music records, both mine, the store's and even others.
-I am frankly disappointed, once again, with the results.
+I have completed my initial audition of chamber music records, my own, the store's and even others.
+Sadly, I am disappointed, once again, with the results.
 I expected 2 or 3 times as many LPs to make the grade.
 The major labels I was most counting on in particular, Decca and EMI, never came through.
-I don't understand how a label which can master the recording of a full orchestra, let alone an opera, would not, at the same time, have the similar capability to record a string quartet at the same sonic level.
+I don't understand how a label which can master the recording of a full orchestra, let alone an opera, would not, at the same time, also have the capability to record a string quartet at the same sonic level.
 They must have a "B Team".

 What about "the finest chamber music LP"?
 I'm sorry to say that there wasn't an obvious ("no brainer") choice.
 In fact, not one of the chamber music records ended up in the top two classes, but there was still one recording that has continually impressed me, overall, more than any of the others: The Shostakovitch Quartets on Decca and also L'Oiseau`Lyre, so it "wins" by default.